Do I Need a Licence?

 In 2009, the BC Travel Industry Regulation (TIR) was changed making it possible for BC licenced travel agents and travel wholesalers to operate from locations other than commercial/retail addresses.
 Since this change, there has been growing demand for even more flexibility in how businesses are licenced and where they may operate.
 Consumer Protection BC is working with businesses and with the Travel Industry Advisory Group (TIAG) to find solutions that benefit business, protect consumers, and are consistent with the law.

 The following clarification is meant to assist travel agents with their understanding and interpretation of the law.
+More information can be found on the Consumer Protection BC travel industry portal at: www.travelrightsbc.ca.

 According to BC law, a travel agent is “an entity engaged in the business or occupation of selling, or otherwise providing travel services to the public”.
 This includes proprietorships, partnerships and corporations.